How do I take OSU grad photos that don’t feel posed?

-This session with Aubrey and Anna just felt easy from the start.
+OSU grad photos with Aubrey & Anna just felt easy from the start.
 They’ve been friends since childhood, and you could tell right away.
 Nothing felt forced, nothing needed over-explaining.
 It just flowed.

 That’s honestly the goal with every session I shoot.